zeynepselber/Customer-Management-System-For-Coffee-Shops/README.md

-# customer Management System For Coffee Shops
+# Customer Management System For Coffee Shops
 We want to write a customer management system for coffee shops.
 We work for Starbucks and Nero companies.
 Both companies want to register their customers in the database.